VMaia77/neural-net-lab/README.md

 ## Limitations

-This implementation primarily focuses on function approximation, and is limited to a Multi-layer Perceptron (MLP) architecture with fully connected layers.
+This implementation primarily focuses on experimentation and educational purposes.
+It's limited to a Multi-layer Perceptron (MLP) architecture with fully connected layers.
 The MLP architecture may struggle to learn complex relationships and patterns in data, such as those found in images and natural language.
 Other neural network architectures, such as convolutional neural networks (CNNs), recurrent neural networks (RNNs, LSTMs) and transformers, may be better suited to these types of data and tasks.
 The current version also lacks the ability to have hidden layers with varying numbers of neurons, batch/layer normalization, and automatic differentiation.
-For tabular data, gradient-boosted tree ensembles may be a better choice according (Borisov et al. 2022), though neural networks and deep learning can also be used.
+Actually, there are many other limitations that are not worth to mention here because the aim of this project is not to be used in real life applications.

 ## References